Philip of Swabia

-Philip of Swabia (February/March 1177 – 21 June 1208), styled Philip II (Note: Although never crowned emperor, Philip generally added an ordinal number to his name, making him Philippus Secundus, as it were the successor of Philip the Arab.
+Philip of Swabia (Philipp von Schwaben; February/March 1177 – 21 June 1208), styled Philip II (Note: Although never crowned emperor, Philip generally added an ordinal number to his name, making him Philippus Secundus, as if he were the successor to Philip the Arab (Roman emperor AD 244–249).
 Historian Andrea Rhizacek notes that "styling himself Philip II he obviously counted himself as a ruler in a line of emperors, not kings".) in his charters, was a member of the House of Hohenstaufen and King of Germany from 1198 until his assassination.

 The death of Philip's older brother Henry VI, Holy Roman Emperor, in 1197 meant that the Hohenstaufen rule (which reached as far as the Kingdom of Sicily) collapsed in imperial Italy and created a power vacuum to the north of the Alps.
 Reservations about the kingship of Henry's underage son, Frederick, led to two royal elections in 1198, which resulted in the German throne dispute: the two elected kings, Philip of Swabia and Otto of Brunswick, claimed the throne for themselves.
 Both opponents tried in the following years through European and papal support, with the help of money and gifts, through demonstrative public appearances and rituals, to decide the conflict for oneself by raising ranks or by military and diplomatic measures.
 Philip was able to increasingly assert his kingship against Otto in the north part of the Alps.
 However, at the height of his power, he was assassinated in 1208.
 This ended the dispute for the throne; his opponent Otto quickly found recognition.
 Philip was the first German king to be murdered during his reign.
-In posterity, Philip is one of the little-noticed Hohenstaufen rulers.